⚙️ Using Events/Actions in your application#

 Tweak the system using events#

-In our quick start example we used the Planner with a Timed run type and used RVIZ clicked point as the goal point input.
+In our point navigation example we used the Planner with a Timed run type and used RVIZ clicked point as the goal point input.
 In this configuration, once a point is clicked on RVIZ (a message is published on the topic), the Planner will keep producing a new plan each loop step from the current position to the clicked point.
 To track the mission during execution and end the mission once the point is reached we can run the Planner as an ActionServer.
 In this case the Planner produces a new plan on an incoming action request and will no longer take goals directly from RVIZ topic.

 We will use events here to run the Planner as an ActionServer and accept the goal directly from RVIZ to get the best of both worlds.